Loyalty: Historical concepts

-East Asia

-(Zhong) Often cited as one of the many virtues of Confucianism, meaning to do the best you can do for others.

 "Loyalty" is the most important and frequently emphasized virtue in Bushido.
-In combination with six other virtues, which are Righteousness (義 gi?), Courage (勇 yū?), Benevolence, (仁 jin?), Respect (礼 rei?), Sincerity (誠 makoto?), and Honour (名誉 meiyo?), it formed the Bushido code: "It is somehow implanted in their chromosomal makeup to be loyal".
+In combination with six other virtues, which are Righteousness (義 gi), Courage (勇 yū), Benevolence, (仁 jin), Respect (礼 rei), Sincerity (誠 makoto), and Honour (名誉 meiyo), it formed the Bushido code: "It is somehow implanted in their chromosomal makeup to be loyal".
+In the Gospel of Matthew, Jesus states, "No one can serve two masters; for a slave will either hate the one and love the other, or be devoted to the one and despise the other.
+You cannot serve God and wealth".
+On the other hand, the "Render unto Caesar" of the synoptic gospels acknowledges the possibility of distinct loyalties (secular and religious) without conflict, but if loyalty to man conflicts with loyalty to God, the latter takes precedence.

 Modern concepts

 Josiah Royce presented a different definition of the concept in his 1908 book The Philosophy of Loyalty.
 According to Royce, loyalty is a virtue, indeed a primary virtue, "the heart of all the virtues, the central duty amongst all the duties".
 Royce presents loyalty, which he defines at length, as the basic moral principle from which all other principles can be derived.
 The short definition that he gives of the idea is that loyalty is "the willing and practical and thoroughgoing devotion of a person to a cause".
 Loyalty is thoroughgoing in that it is not merely a casual interest but a wholehearted commitment to a cause.

-Royce's view of loyalty was challenged by Ladd in the article on "Loyalty" in the first edition of the Macmillan Encyclopedia of Philosophy (1967).
+Royce's view of loyalty was challenged by John Ladd, professor of philosophy at Brown University, in the article on "Loyalty" in the first edition of the Macmillan Encyclopedia of Philosophy (1967).
+Ladd observed that by that time the subject had received "scant attention in philosophical literature".
+This he attributed to "odious" associations that the subject had with nationalism, including Nazism, and with the metaphysics of idealism, which he characterized as "obsolete".
+However, he argued that such associations were faulty and that the notion of loyalty is "an essential ingredient in any civilized and humane system of morals".

-Ralls (1968) observes that Ladd's article is the Macmillan Encyclopaedias only article on a virtue, and praises it for its "magnificent" declaration by Ladd that "a loyal Nazi is a contradiction in terms".